-First and most importantly, your fields have to be standardized.
-All information has to be in the same format, so there are no surprises when it’s called.
+First and most importantly, your fields must be standardized.
+All information must be in the same format so there are no surprises when it’s called.

 Finally, create a clear data standards document that outlines the conventions used by your various fields.
-Even if you weren’t able to put every field into a usable format, this document is hugely important to use the right fields are placed in the right context.
+Even if you couldn’t put every field into a usable format, this document is hugely important to ensure the right fields are placed in the right context.

 Test for Reality

 Likewise, real-world users don’t all have perfectly up-to-date, business-focused desktop email clients.
 A lot of users still have clients that are 10+ years old.
 A lot of users prefer to use Gmail, Apple Mail, Yahoo, and other less business-minded clients.
 A lot of users are on smartphones, smartwatches, tablets, and other non-desktop properties.
-The point is, plan for variance.
+Plan for the variance.